afrandsen/afrandsen/content/about.md

 # About this site

 This site is created with [Hugo](https://gohugo.io/) and the theme is [hugo-xmin](https://github.com/yihui/hugo-xmin), a Hugo theme built by [Yihui Xie](https://github.com/yihui).
 The Markdown source files are hosted on GitHub.
 Feel free to comment on the site using [Disqus](https://disqus.com/).
-Please hit *“Edit this page”* in the footer if you find any mistakes in a blog post to propose a correction through a Github pull request.
+Please hit *“Edit this page”* in the footer if you find any mistakes in a blog post to propose a correction through a GitHub pull request.

 # Sites I often visit
 The following sites has helped me learn more about bikes.
 They are (almost) unbiased, and has guided me a lot in my purchasing decisions.